 Real estate photography

-I am a full-time, licensed and insured real estate photographer.
+I am a part-time, licensed and insured real estate photographer.
 Based in North Tacoma, my territory spans from Olympia to Federal Way, and Puyallup to Gig Harbor.
 Armed with an ultra-wide angle lens, I aim to provide high quality HDR photos of your home or property for the sole purpose of maximizing its visibility, without looking fake or cartoonish.
 Today’s real estate shoppers hunt extensively online before physically visiting a property.
 Cell phone cameras and basic snapshots simply don’t cut it any longer for real estate listings.

 What is HDR?